espruino/BangleApps/apps/speedalt/README.md

 BTN3 : Long press > 2 secs resets the recorded maximum values.

 App Settings : Select the desired display units.
 Speed can be as per the default locale, kph, knots, mph or m/s.
 Altitude can be feet or metres.
 Select one of three colour schemes.
 Colours, high contrast (all white on black) or night ( all red on black ).
-Vibration on/off can be used to indicate when a fix is lost or gained.
+Vibration can be used to indicate when a fix is lost or gained.
+One buzz for a lost fix and a double buzz when a fix is found.

 <img src="screen1.png">
 <img src="screen2.png">